Marooned in Realtime: Plot summary

-In the story, a device exists that can create a "bobble", a spherical stasis field in which time stands still for a specified length of outside time, allowing one-way time travel into the future.
+A bobbler is a device that can create a "bobble", a spherical stasis field in which time stands still for a specified length of outside time, allowing what is essentially one-way time travel into the future.
 The bobble can also be used as a weapon, a shield against other weapons, for storage, for space travel (combined with nuclear pulse propulsion), and other purposes.

 People whose bobbles burst after a certain date in the 23rd century find the Earth completely devoid of human life, with only ambiguous clues as to the cause; possibilities include alien attack and humanity transcending to a new level of existence as a result of a technological singularity.
 The "low-techs" — those who bobbled earlier — have roughly late-21st-century technology.
 The "high-techs" — those who had the advantage of ever accelerating progress — have vastly superior technology, including cybernetic enhancements, faster and thought-controlled bobblers, personal automaton extensions of self, space ships, medical technology to allow practical immortality (barring accidents or fatal injuries), and individual arsenals greater than those of entire 20th century countries.
 Of the high-techs, even those who bobbled at slightly different times have significantly different technology levels.

-The protagonist is Wil Brierson, a detective who also was the protagonist of the preceding novella, The Ungoverned.
+The protagonist is Wil Brierson, a detective who is also the protagonist of the preceding novella, The Ungoverned.
 Some time after the events in The Ungoverned, Brierson was unwillingly bobbled 10,000 years into the future while he was investigating a routine theft, cutting him off forever from his wife and children.

 Yelén and Marta Korolev, a high-tech couple, have spent 50 "megayears" (million years) gathering together all the survivors they can find to rebuild civilization, with the ultimate goal of creating their own technological singularity.
-They calculate that they will have just enough genetic diversity to pull it off once the bobble containing about a hundred members of the Peace Authority bursts.
+They calculate that they will have just enough genetic diversity to keep humanity from going extinct once the bobble containing about a hundred members of the Peace Authority bursts.